Skip to main content

 Compile-Time Enforcement

-Mutations that call dispatch_job() or start_workflow() must use transactional.
-The macro scans the function body for these calls and emits a compile error if transactional is missing:
+Mutations that call dispatch_job() or start_workflow() cannot use transactional = false.
+The macro scans the function body for these calls and emits a compile error if you opt out of transactions:

 Example